andruhon/super-custom-keycaps/blog.md

 I'm trying to design keycaps which are good when printed on 3D printer with AMS or similar material changing system.

+## 20 Mar 2025
+Trying to set slower speed for top surface layer to improve quality.

 ## 17 Mar 2025
 It is slowly getting shape!